micmejia/bible-dump/AMPC/Mark/Mark 6.md

-And on the Sabbath He began to teach in the synagogue; and many who listened to Him were utterly astonished, saying, Where did this [^a]Man acquire all this?
+And on the Sabbath He began to teach in the synagogue; and many who listened to Him were utterly astonished, saying, Where did this Man acquire all this?
 What is the wisdom [the broad and full intelligence which has been] given to Him?
 What mighty works _and_ exhibitions of power are wrought by His hands!